 Saul Rose was a long time member of Waterson:Carthy, winning two BBC Radio 2 Folk Awards with ‘Broken Ground’ and forming a duo with Eliza Carthy.
 The double album ‘Red Rice’, of which Saul was an integral part was nominated for the Mercury Music Prize in 1998.
 More recently Saul has joined Whapweasel, played in Ruth Notman’s band, and re-launched his duo with Maclaine Colston.
 He has appeared as a guest artist on many albums including Jackie Oates’ ‘Hyperboreans’, Norma Waterson and Eliza Carthy’s ‘The Gift’ and the soundtrack for the film ‘Morris- A Life With Bells On’.
 He was nominated as Musician of The Year in the 2010 BBC Folk Awards and in 2011 took the part of Songman in the West End play War Horse.

-Paul Sartin is also a member of Bellowhead, as well as BBC Folk Award nominated duo Belshazzar’s Feast.
-He is Director of the Andover Museum Loft Singers, consultant for the charity Live Music Now and is a composer of note with recent works including ‘The Hartlepool Monkey’ for Streetwise Opera (BASCA Award nominated), ‘Anthony and Cleopatra’ for the Central School of Speech and Drama, and ‘Changing Landscapes’ for Broadstairs Folk Week.
+Paul Sartin is also a former member of Bellowhead, as well as one-half of BBC Folk Award nominated duo Belshazzar’s Feast.
+He is Director of the Andover Museum Loft Singers, author of a number of books, and is a composer of note with recent works including ‘The Hartlepool Monkey’ for Streetwise Opera (BASCA Award nominated), and commissions from Aldeburgh Music, the Southbank, and BBC Radio 4.